tunaSandwich/marketing_ai_agent/brands/goodpods/knowledge/brand_voice.md

 "I keep all my true crime pods organized in Goodpods - makes it way easier to track which series I'm in the middle of"

 ### Discovery
-"honestly I've found some great shows through Goodpods collections, like curated lists from people with similar taste"
+"honestly I've found some great shows through Goodpods collections, like curated lists from their courses"

 ### Friend Recommendations
 "my friends and I share podcast recs through Goodpods, it's basically like Letterboxd for podcasts"